 - Find additional information in the nomination FAQs.

 Qualifications & Elections Committee

-The Qualifications and Elections Committee was established for the purpose of having an independent, member-led group determine whether potential candidates satisfy the requirements to serve on the PEC board, rather than having PEC management and board directors verify nominees’ qualifications.
+The Qualifications and Elections Committee was established for the purpose of having an independent, member-led group determine whether potential candidates satisfy the requirements to serve on the PEC Board of Directors, rather than having PEC management and PEC Board Directors verify nominees’ qualifications.

-The three- to seven-member committee reviews the qualifications of members who submit nomination petitions to become director candidates, and then certifies candidates satisfy all requirements.
+The three- to seven-member committee reviews the qualifications of members who submit nomination petitions to become director candidates.
+The committee then approves the candidates that satisfy all qualification requirements.